Fundraising Coordinator Resume Example

 I always list my degree if it relates to fundraising-think marketing, psychology, communications, or any business major.
 This shows you understand how organizations and donors think.

 If you have a certification like Certified Fund Raising Executive (CFRE), pop that in.
-Even a Google Analytics or project management certificate adds credibility, especially for digital fundraising.
+Even a Google Analytics or project management certificate adds credibility, especially for digital fundraising—just as you would mention in a hospital volunteer cover letter.

 You don’t need a fancy degree.
 Relevant coursework, workshops, or even online classes count.
 This helps you stand out to recruiters looking for specific fundraising expertise.